 - 4 large Dried Red Chili Peppers (look for New Mexico or California Chili Peppers that are about 4 inches long; see note)

-- 1 Tbsp Cooking Oil (coconut, vegetable, grapeseed, or avocado oil)
+- 1 tablespoon Cooking Oil (coconut, vegetable, grapeseed, or avocado oil)

-- 2 tsp diced Garlic (about 2 cloves)
+- 2 teaspoon diced Garlic (about 2 cloves)